bucket1582/CoinFlipCheatersModels/README.md

 We can calculate $P(\text{The next coin is tail})$ as $1 - P(\text{The next coin is head})$.

+## Calm Weak Belief Model
+Same as weak belief model, but it keep testing if the expected reward decreased for only once.

 ## Fanatic Model
-The fanatic model is similar to the elastic model, except that it considers the 'current' label.
+The fanatic model is similar to the weak belief model, except that it considers the 'current' label.
 As mentioned above, the coin can be labeled by using $fairness$.
 Because we have the number of flips and the number of heads, we can pre-label the coin as fair or cheat.
 We can use the pre-label to calculate the expected reward, instead of using the law of total probability.
 In formula,

 $$ P(\text{The next coin is head}) = \begin{cases}
 p_{fair} \ \ \ \ \ \text{if } fairness > 0.5 \text{ for } n, x \\